excaliburjs/Excalibur/site/blog/2024-06-01-wave-function-collapse/wfc.md

 Second, it finds spots to draw two buildings.
 The rules around this is to not collide the two buildings, and also not have the buildings overrun the edges of the map.
 I use WFC to generate random building patterns using a number of tiles.

-Finally, and this has nothing to do with WFC, I use a pathfinding algorithm I wrote to find a path between the two doors of the houses, and draw a road between them...
+Finally, and this has nothing to do with WFC, I use a pathfinding algorithm I wrote to find a path between the two doors of the houses,and draw a road between them...
 I did that for my own amusement.

 Pressing the spacebar in the demo, or a mouse tap, attempts to regenerate another drawing.
 Now, not every generation is perfect, but this seems to have a >90% success rate, and for the purposes of this article, I can accept that.
 I intentionally did not